FINANCIAL ADVICE | What To Expect With Auto Loan Refinancing

 Your new lender will pay your old loan off directly.
 You don’t have to worry about it anymore.
 You just focus on when and how to pay your new lender.
 The only thing you should worry about is asking for documentation or other proof showing that this payment and title transfer was made.

-A New Loan Is Created
+A New Car Loan Will Be Created

 Your new lender takes the amount due on the old loan, adds the new interest and amortizes it under the terms of the new loan.
 Let’s say you bought a car for $20,000 at 8% interest for 60 months and had been paying $406 every month for a year.